Airport increases stormwater treatment capacity and prevents risk to aviation

 Up-Flo® Filter enables a growing civil-military airport to increase stormwater treatment without resorting to ponds that would encourage birds, which would pose a risk to aviation.

-The Airport and its consulting engineer on the project, GRAEF, reviewed several filtration systems before choosing the Up-Flo® Filter.
+The airport and its consulting engineer on the project, GRAEF, reviewed several filtration systems before choosing the Up-Flo® Filter stormwater treatment system.

 Using real rainfall data from Madison Airport, the WinSLAMM Source Loading and Management software program was used to generate probability distributions of flows that were expected from the 5.3 acre site.

 Performance data of the Up-Flo® Filter was applied to the rainfall analysis and runoff distribution curves to demonstrate compliance with the State’s goal of 40% TSS reduction.

 The device chosen was the most economical option and solved an issue that the Wisconsin DNR had with the additional parking areas the airport had planned for the desired growth of business," said Ed Premo, Construction Engineer, GRAEF, "The pond and adjacent storm sewer emptying in Starkweather Creek are free of sediment, and to this date the maintenance has been very minimal.